 Each of the characters talks like my family talks, like I talk, like how our communities talk.
 When Pop speaks in Spanish, his grandkids talk in English and, most importantly, there are small words that are never pronounced in English.
 I have never seen such an authentic expression of how Mexican-American communities interact, especially across generations and languages.
 Through language, the series also tackles the question of what is “enough.”
 What is Mexican enough, what is Latinx enough, and who gets to make decisions?

 A love letter to Boyle Heights and communities like mine in San Antonio, Gentefied is my home.
 The series not only subverts stereotypes but also embraces the ones that we, Mexican-Americans, define our community by.
 From the neighborhood cholos who just want the chisme to the mariachis looking for a free meal and the way grandparents become parental figures, it’s all our lives.
-This is our gaze, our voice, and not the trauma porn that our stories are often relegated to.
+This is our gaze, our voice, and not the trauma shown for titillation that our stories are often relegated to.
 The humor in the series is one that hits so hard and it reminds me of my family.
 But in true dramady fashion, it also made me cry.
 From an ending that rocked me and seeing people forced into tough positions like finding housing when gentrification has pushed the rent beyond livable to seeing relationships fall apart and be built, every piece of this series hits me.

 If there is one thing that Gentefied could do better, it would be to confront the internal community issues like anti-blackness as strongly as it confronts the homophobia in it.
 Anti-blackness is one of the largest issues Latinx face – as is colorism.
 In season two, this is something I would like to see more of, especially given the final scenes between Ana and her girlfriend who is Afro-Latina, played by Julissa Calderon.
 Additionally, other reviewers should be clear, this is a Mexican-American story and not every Latinx is Mexican.
 While there are ways for other Latinx to connect, this story doesn’t speak for the whole, in the same way, a Nuyorican story wouldn’t speak for Chicanx.
 Gentefied never claims to be more than a look at the Mexican-American experience but it does call out moments that our multitude of Latinx communities have experienced.